JesusASmx/Correlation-between-anime-synopsis-and-popularity-with-LLM-s/README.md

 ### Citation

 If you use the Dataset and/or use part of our code -implicitly/explicitly- for your research projects, please reference and cite this repository.
+Once submitted the paper, it will be mandatory to actualize all citations to it (we encourage you to visit this repo weekly, in order to be sure).